TonyS1016/IDRE-Workshops/README.md

 # IDRE-Workshops

-#UCLA IDRE Workshop repository for storing and showcasing work done through Winter Break
+#UCLA IDRE Workshop repository for storing related work and slides for Tableau and Deep Learning related tasks

 #Centered on Tableau and Deep Learning related work